jessicafeng825/Hui-feng-Portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Hui Feng is a student who study in CMU Entertainment Technology, currently a Technical Artist Intern at Tencent Games.
+-Good command of C# code writing and the realization of in-game rendering effects.
+-Hands-on experiences in commercial game engines,especially Unity.
+-Familiar with C++ language foundation, including related knowledge of object-oriented and container.
+-Master the relevant knowledge and algorithms of computer graphics, such as rendering pipelines, shaders, etc.
+-Proficient in using the shader language of CG and HLSL, such as the writing of CG under the unity build-in pipeline, and the writing of HLSL under the unity URP pipeline.
+Understand the basics of GLSL language.
+-Great understanding of PBR principle and texturing.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Resume-HUI-FENG1.pdf" "newtab" >}}resumé{{< /staticref >}}.